iwate/raspi-ctrl/README.md

     + After exec, it will reboot automaticaly.
 1. Exec `curl -sSL https://github.com/iwate/raspi-ctrl/raw/dev/setup2.sh | sudo bash` on raspbery pi
     + After exec, it will reboot automaticaly.

+# How to Use

+Turn off mobile network and private DNS and connect the SSID you setupped.
+Then access http://192.168.4.1 by web browser.